Kassavin/Kassavin.github.io/README.md

 ## Welcome to my Ethereum DApp portfolio.

 A DApp (Decentralised Application) has its code running on a decentralised network as opposed to a centralised server.
-In my portfolio, I am using the Ethereum blockchain (decentralised network), specifically the Rinkeby Testnet.

 Please refer to the Dependencies section before you begin.